Hearing Aid Technology Levels & Features

 Each of those Widex technology levels has a full family of hearing aids including custom, BTE and RICs.
-Nearly every manufacturer offers hearing aid products in this manner, some use different names to mark different technology levels but most use some sort of name and numeral combination.
+Nearly every manufacturer offers hearing aid products in this manner, some use different names to mark different technology levels, but most use some name and numeral combination.
 Phonak like to confuse everyone by giving their hearing aid types different names, but at least they stick to the numeral using the number 90 for their premium top of the range devices, 70, 50 and finally 30 for their basic level.

 We also have a clear speaking hearing aid guide Kindle and hard copy book detailing everything we know about hearing aids, their types, their technology and their pros and cons.
 You can buy the book on Amazon for Kindle.
 Click on the image of the book and it will bring you to the book page, alternatively: